1. What is the Identity and Access Management Modernization Program?

 SailPoint IIQ is a security platform that allows the right people to access the right resources at the right times and for the right reasons.

 IAMMP includes the rollout of functionality over three phases through 2019.
-The project is currently in the middle of Phase 1, which is expected to be completed in summer 2017.
+The project is currently in Phase 1, which is expected to be completed by the end of September 2017.
 Please visit the Phases and Timeline page for an overview of the implementation timeline and more detail on the remaining phases.

 The goal of Phase 1 is to establish the foundation of a new Identity and Access Management infrastructure for campus, including implementation of a modern IAM technical architecture, the SailPoint IIQ application, and Group and Role Management functionality.

-For the Phase 1 rollout of Group and Role Management functionality, the IAMMP team will meet with various Application Owners across UT Austin to identify applications that will serve as early adopters.
-For those applications selected as early adopters, the IAMMP team will work with the respective Application Owners through meetings and workshops to define roles and assignment rules to integrate those applications with SailPoint IIQ.
+For the Phase 1 rollout of Group and Role Management functionality, the IAMMP team has met with various Application Owners across campus to identify applications that will serve as early adopters.
+For those applications selected as early adopters, the IAMMP team has worked with the respective Application Owners through meetings and workshops to define roles and assignment rules to integrate those applications with SailPoint IIQ.

-The IAMMP team will also work with the Workday team to prepare for the upcoming Workday go live.
+The IAMMP team has also worked with the Workday team to prepare for the upcoming Workday go live.